 Optometrists may perform the following tasks:

-- work out the nature and extent of vision problems and abnormalities by examining patients' eyes using specialised instruments, techniques and tests
+- determine the nature and extent of vision and eye problems and disease by examining patients' eyes using specialised instruments, techniques and tests

 - correct vision defects by prescribing and dispensing glasses or contact lenses, special optical aids or vision therapy

-- examine patients for signs of eye and systemic conditions, including glaucoma, diabetes, high blood pressure and multiple sclerosis, and work with medical practitioners to co-manage patients when required
+- examine patients for signs of eye disease and systemic conditions, including glaucoma, diabetes, high blood pressure and multiple sclerosis, and work with medical practitioners and eye surgeons to co-manage patients when required

-- manage some eye conditions by prescribing therapeutic drugs
+- manage some eye conditions by prescribing ocular therapeutic drugs

-- monitor patients' vision and ocular health with the use of digital photography and computerised vision tests
+- monitor patients' vision and ocular health with the use of imaging techniques such as digital retinal photography and computerised vision tests

-- conduct eye screenings for the purposes of determining occupational fitness or fitness to drive
+- conduct eye screening and testing for the purposes of determining occupational fitness or fitness to drive

 - undertake managerial, retail and administrative tasks.